aljazkrpan/stable-set-solver/README.md

 - [Examples](#examples)

 # Introduction
 This library was written as the supplementary material for the bachelor thesis: "Reševanje problema največje neodvisne množice s kvantnimi žarilniki" or, in english "Solving the Maximum Independent Set Problem with Quantum Annealers".
 As the name suggests, it focuses on solving the maximum independent set on (D-Wave's) quantum annealers.
-This library provides the code that was used to calcualte the result, the code is reusable and can be used for an arbitrary (simple, undirected) graph.
+This library provides the code that was used to calcualte the result, the code is reusable and can be used on an arbitrary (simple, undirected) graph.

 # Installing requirements
 You can install requirements with the following code: